-IDP REF NO КРА OUTCOME OUTPUT OUTPUT INDICATOR ANNUAL TARGET ACTIVITIES BUDGET RESPONSBILE PERSON 66 Financial Viability and Financial Management; To ensure sound budgeting and accounting systems compliant with applicable legislation Develop and submit budget and all related policies in time and in line with MFMA To ensure sound budgeting and accounting systems compliant with applicable legislation Number of MFMA Compliant Budget submitted and approved by Council in time by June 2023 Migration to SOLAR R 2 500 000,00 CFO 67 Financial Viability and Financial Management To ensure sound budgeting and accounting systems compliant with applicable legislation Revenue Management Financial Viability and Management Develop the Finance Turnaround Plan inclusive of expanding income base and sweating Number of Finance Turnaround Plans inclusive of expanding income base and sweating Implement vigorous credit control policy.
-R 5 000 000,00 CFO 68 Financial Viability and Financial Management To ensure sound budgeting and accounting systems compliant with applicable legislation Financial Viability and Management Introduce cost reflective tariffs Number of Tariff obtained and approved by Council by June 2023 Run the services as a going concern, to enable the municipality to have return on investments made.
+IDP REF NO KPA OUTCOME OUTPUT OUTPUT INDICATOR ANNUAL TARGET ACTIVITIES BUDGET RESPONSBILE PERSON 66 and accounting systems compliant with applicable legislation budget and all related policies in time and in line with MFMA budgeting and Number of MFMA Compliant Budget submitted and approved by Council in time by June 2023 Migration to SOLAR R 2 500 000,00 CFO 67 Develop the Finance Turnaround Plan inclusive of expanding income base and sweating Number of Finance Turnaround Plans inclusive of expanding income base and sweating Implement vigorous credit control policy.
+R 5 000 000,00 CFO 68 To ensure sound budgeting and accounting systems compliant with applicable legislation Number of Tariff obtained and approved by Council by June 2023 Run the services as a going concern, to enable the municipality to have return on investments made.
 Recover the costs or overheads incurred and continue to service the community.
-R 3 000 000,00 CFO 69 Financial Viability and Financial Management To ensure a financially viable municipality Compliance and Internal Controls Good Governance Report progress on Audit plan in Senior Management Meetings and enforce actioning.
-Number of Audit action plans prepared, submitted to Council, implemented by management and progress is monitored.
+R 3 000 000,00 CFO 69 Financial Viability and Financial Management To ensure a financially viable municipality Compliance and Internal Controls Number of Audit action plans prepared, submitted to Council, implemented by management and progress is monitored.
 Address the audit shortcomings and prevent them from recurring.
-R 1 000 000,00 CFO 70 Financial Viability and Financial Management; To ensure a financially viable municipality Revenue Management Cleanse billing data and minimise the billing variences.
+R 1 000 000,00 CFO 70 Financial Viability and Financial Management; To ensure a financially viable municipality Management Cleanse billing data and minimise the billing variences.
 Is to produce a default free monthly bill to all households of Ngwathe municipality.
 Number of household data cleansed.
-R 2 000 000,00 CFO 71 Financial Viability and Financial Management To ensure a financially viable municipality Healthy revenue and cash flow for the municipality Revenue Management Resolve customer queries speedily, turn around time.
+R 2 000 000,00 CFO 71 Financial Viability and Financial Management To ensure a financially viable municipality Healthy revenue and cash flow for the municipality Management Resolve customer queries speedily, turn around time.
 Percentage of Customer queries resolved within 3, 7, 14 and 21 days.
 As per magnitude of the matter.
 Implementation of bathopele principles, inculcate sense of responsibility and urgency in all of personnel.
-R 500 000,00 CFO 72 Financial Viability and Financial Management To ensure a financially viable municipality Financial Viability and Management Implement cost containment measures Percentage on the reduction of avoidable Expenditure.
+R 500 000,00 CFO 72 Financial Viability and Financial Management To ensure a financially and Management containment Percentage on the reduction of avoidable Expenditure.
 Prioritise the service delivery line items over cosmetic expenditures.
 R 1 000 000,00 CFO